Phoenix-Protocol-Group/phoenix-contracts/docs/architecture.md

 ## Factory Contract

-The `Factory` contract serves as the main contract responsible for deploying new instances of the `Pair` and `StablePair` contracts.
+The `Factory` contract serves as the main contract responsible for deploying new instances of the `Pool` and `StablePool` contracts.
 Its primary functions are as follows:

-1. **Create Pair**: The `create_pair` function allows the factory contract owner to create a new instance of the `Pair`/`StablePair` contract with the specified token pair.
+1. **Create Pool**: The `create_pool` function allows the factory contract owner to create a new instance of the `Pool`/`StablePool` contract with the specified token pool.
 It deploys the new contract and emits an event with the contract address.

-2. **DeregisterPair**: The `deregister_pair` function allows the factory contract owner to remove given pair from the collection of contracts.
-It disables swapping and providing liqudity on given pair.
+2. **DeregisterPool**: The `deregister_pool` function allows the factory contract owner to remove given pool from the collection of contracts.
+It disables swapping and providing liqudity on given pool.

 ```mermaid
 ---